aws/aws-cdk-rfcs/text/0006-monolothic-packaging.md

 ## 3rd-party Construct Libraries

-When a 3rd-party construct library declares it's dependency on the AWS CDK as ["peer dependencies"](https://nodejs.org/es/blog/npm/peer-dependencies) (see [Appendix](#peer-dependencies-in-npm) for details).
+When a 3rd-party construct library declares its dependency on the AWS CDK, it's through ["peer dependencies"](https://nodejs.org/es/blog/npm/peer-dependencies) (see [Appendix](#peer-dependencies-in-npm) for details).